Blog home

 emergent writing crazy soap in a tuff spot

-Try adding different sensory materials such as crazy soap, soap flakes and cornflour mixtures.
+Try adding different sensory materials such as crazy soap, soap flakes, ice, shaving foam and cornflour mixtures.
 Children can mix, swirl and make marks including letter and number formations.

 sensory jelly play in a tuff spot